kiwicopple/paul.copplest.one/docs/knowledge/philosophy/desire.md

 There are three types of desire:

-1. We want to feel pleasure; such as eating delicious food, or taking an island vacation
+1. **Possesive**.
+We want to feel pleasure; such as eating delicious food, or taking an island vacation
-2. We want to become something; perhaps a great athlete or a successful CEO
+2. **Aspirational**.
+We want to become something; perhaps a great athlete or a successful CEO
-3. We want to get rid of something
+3. ****.
+We want to get rid of something

 The first two are straightforward.
 They may also seem like the “easiest” to overcome: just stop *wanting* such impermanent things.
 Be grateful for what you already have.